YuichiroFukushi/case-study-collections/README.md

 - `sleepday_merged`
 - `weightLogInfo_merged`

 **2.** I will begin by transferring the datasets to BigQuery to initiate the data cleaning process.
-The cleaning steps for each dataset are outlined below:
+The cleaning steps for each dataset are showned below:

 - 2.a `dailyactivity_merged`:
   - I excluded the columns `LoggedActivitiesDistance` and `SedentaryActiveDistance` due to their limited entries, which made them irrelevant for the analysis.
 Out of 940 entries, `LoggedActivitiesDistance` had only 32 values, and `SedentaryActiveDistance` had 84.
 Additionally, I rounded all `FLOAT` data typ